Embracing New Techniques in Deep Learning for Estimating Image Memorability: Introduction

-Previous methods for estimating memorability have been proposed using convolutional neural network regressions.
+In recent years, other methods for estimating memorability have been proposed using convolutional neural network regressions.
 The convolutional neural network is a deep learning technique that scans over an image in small regions, and optimizes the process of analyzing the regions, rather than optimizing over every data dimension (every pixel and channel).
 This generally yields good performance while lowering training costs and preventing vanishing gradients.
-The most well-known of these is MemNet \parencite{khoslaUnderstandingPredictingImage2015}, although it does have a few challengers which have employed attention models \parencite{fajtlAMNetMemorabilityEstimation2018}, image captioning features \parencite{squalli-houssainiDeepLearningPredicting2018}, and transfer learning \parencite{basavarajuObjectMemorabilityPrediction2019}.
-MemNet's memorability estimations had a rank correlation of 0.57 with held-out ground truth scores from its training dataset and is the most commonly used neural network regression for this purpose, and has been used and cited in several research papers since publication.
+The most well-known of these is MemNet \citep{khoslaUnderstandingPredictingImage2015}, although it does have a few challengers which have employed attention models \citep{fajtlAMNetMemorabilityEstimation2018}, image captioning features \citep{squalli-houssainiDeepLearningPredicting2018}, and transfer learning \citep{basavarajuObjectMemorabilityPrediction2019}.
+MemNet's memorability estimations had a rank correlation of 0.57 with held-out ground truth scores from its training dataset and is the most commonly used neural network regression for this purpose.
 However, some roadblocks have emerged for researchers trying to use MemNet.
-MemNet was built in Caffe, a deep learning framework which has been defunct since shortly after MemNet's publication.
-MemNet was trained on LaMem \parencite{khoslaUnderstandingPredictingImage2015}, a dataset to which public access has been restricted.
-In addition to these factors, MemNet uses techniques which are no longer preferred for computer vision regression.
-Techniques like Residual Neural Networks, Semantic Segmentation, and new optimization methods have been developed and become widespread in the meantime.
-This project is focused on constructing a new state-of-the-art model for predicting image memorability based on recent advances in computer vision and our understanding of memorability itself.
-Using these new techniques, as well as a combination dataset, this new model can also be more generalizable to the image-space.
+MemNet was built in Caffe, a deep learning framework which has been defunct since shortly after MemNet's publication, and its online demo is no longer functional.
+Importantly, MemNet uses techniques which are no longer preferred for computer vision regression.
+Techniques like residual neural networks, semantic segmentation, and new optimization methods have been developed and become widespread in the meantime, and have improved the ability of these networks to derive richer, semantic information from an image.

+Here, we present a new state-of-the-art model for predicting image memorability based on recent advances in computer vision and our understanding of memorability itself.
+Using these new techniques, as well as an improved combination dataset, this new model can be more generalizable to the image-space.
+Further, these new advances reveal an important role of semantic information in image memorability, and have spurred the creation of a new dataset for examining the role of different features in image memorability.